-- If the woman has skipped one day of taking the pill, she must take it the moment she remembers it, than still follow the regular use of the contraceptive.
+- If the woman has skipped one day of taking the pill, she must take it the moment she remembers it, then still follow the regular use of the contraceptive.

-- Side effects for OCs are nausea, weight gain, headache, breast tenderness, breakthrough bleeding, vaginal infections, mild hypertension, and depression.
+- Side effects of OCs are nausea, weight gain, headache, breast tenderness, breakthrough bleeding, vaginal infections, mild hypertension, and depression.

 - Contraindications to OCs are breastfeeding, age of 35 years and above, cardiovascular diseases, hypertension, smoking, diabetes, and cirrhosis.

 - The transdermal patch has a combination of both estrogen and progesterone in a form of a patch.